Short-term high skilled work of 15 or 30 days – Public policy – International Mobility Program

 This section contains policy, procedures and guidance used by IRCC staff.
 It is posted on the department’s website as a courtesy to stakeholders.

-On June 12, 2017, Immigration, Refugees and Citizenship Canada (IRCC), in coordination with Employment and Social Development Canada, launched the Global Skills Strategy and introduced, among other changes, new work permit exemptions for certain high-skilled work of a short-duration.
+On June 12, 2017, Immigration, Refugees and Citizenship Canada (IRCC), in coordination with Employment and Social Development Canada, launched the Global Skills Strategy and introduced new work permit exemptions for certain high-skilled work of a short duration.

-The Minister of IRCC has established a public policy under section A25.2 of the Immigration and Refugee Protection Act that justifies the granting of a work permit exemption to certain highly skilled foreign nationals coming to Canada for 120 consecutive days to perform work in a publicly funded Canadian degree-granting institution (or its affiliated research institution).
+The minister of IRCC has established a public policy under section A25.2 of the Immigration and Refugee Protection Act that justifies the granting of a work permit exemption to certain highly skilled foreign nationals coming to Canada for 15 or 30 days to perform work in an occupation that meets the eligibility requirements.

 On this page